tinhnguyen20/breathe-cal/iterations/iter3-2.md

       I should be able to see the allergn details of the page (finished)

+As an allergy sufferer with a user account, in order to further customize my experience, I should be able to favorite cities when I search, and be able to see these results in a view. (finished)

  As an allergy sufferer , in order to check allergens on the go, the application should have another view for mobile.